Doctoral dissertations in the Faculty of Social Sciences

 • Faculty Council meeting schedule and deadlines for the material for them

-• Report on co-authored publications (signed by the doctoral candidate and the supervisor)
+• Report on co-authored publications (signed by you and your supervisor)

-The specific instructions how to submit for pre-examination and the link to the proposal form for pre-examiners in this faculty are in the Doctoral Student Guide.
+The specific instructions how to submit for pre-examination are in the Doctoral Student Guide as well as the faculty specific instructions for submitting the doctoral thesis.

-The preliminary examiner’s statement should be submitted within two months of the date on which the Faculty Council has appointed the preliminary examiners.
-The recommended length of the preliminary examiner’s statement is between two and five pages, and it should be written in Finnish, Swedish or English depending on the language in which the thesis has been written.
+The preliminary examiner’s statement should be submitted within four weeks of the date on which the Faculty Council has appointed the preliminary examiners.
+The statement is submitted on the form that the pre-examiner receives in the invitation letter.
+The statement can also be freely formulated with the recommended length between two and five pages, and it should be written in Finnish, Swedish or English depending on the language in which the thesis has been written.
 If they so wish, the preliminary examiners may draw up a joint statement.

 The preliminary examiners are expected to provide a reasoned written statement in which they explicitly recommend either that the doctoral candidate be granted permission for a public defence or that the candidate be denied this permission.
-In other words, the duty of the preliminary examiners is to assess whether the manuscript meets the minimum requirements for a doctoral thesis in its present state or after minor revisions acceptable to the supervisor.
+In other words, to assess whether the manuscript meets the minimum requirements for a doctoral dissertation in its present state or after minor revisions acceptable to the supervisor.

 Negative statement

-The preliminary examiners must recommend in their statement that the doctoral candidate be denied permission to defend the thesis in a public examination if it is clear that the thesis is not a “consistent scholarly work based on independent research that makes an original contribution to knowledge” (definition approved by the Faculty Council).
-The preliminary examiners should also consider rejecting the thesis if there are other serious deficiencies in the thesis, such as the following:
+The preliminary examiners must recommend in their statement that the doctoral candidate be denied permission to defend the dissertation in a public examination if it is clear that the dissertation is not a “consistent scholarly work based on independent research that makes an original contribution to knowledge” (definition approved by the Faculty Council).
+The preliminary examiners should also consider rejecting the dissertation if there are other serious deficiencies, such as:

 • The theoretical framework has serious deficiencies.